ozimmortal/commits/README.md

  -- I channel Will Ferrell when I'm at the daddy daughter dances  Tue Jan  7 22:00:33 2025

  -- There's so many lonely emojis man  Tue Jan  7 23:00:27 2025

+ -- People always tell you 'Be humble.
+Be humble.'
+When was the last time someone told you to be amazing?
+Be great!
+Be awesome!
+Be awesome!
+Wed Jan  8 00:00:26 2025